bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

 + Microsoft &ldquo;Shared Source&rdquo; anti-copyleft campaign.

-+ Brian Behlendorf of Apache Software Foundation stood up for copyleft.
++ Brian Behlendorf (then) President of Apache Software Foundation stood up for copyleft.

 + Would ASF do that today?